SnowCheetos/AutoMoonBot/legacy/policy_gradient/README.md

 ### Intuition

 Reinforcement learning is particularly well-suited for the task of developing a robust trading strategy.
-For those unfamiliar, `tensorflow` provides a comprehensive [`tutorial`](https://www.tensorflow.org/agents/tutorials/0_intro_rl) with examples, but the basics of reinforcement learning are as follows:
+For those unfamiliar, `tensorflow` provides a comprehensive [`tutorial`](https://www.tensorflow.org/agents/tutorials/0_intro_rl) with examples.
+Here are some reasons why reinforcement learning suits financial markets particularily well.

 * **Optimal Action Discovery**